 The Company evaluates long-lived assets for potential impairment when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
-Recoverability is measured by comparing the book values of the assets to the expected future net undiscounted cash flows that the assets are expected to generate.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the book value of the assets exceed their fair value.
-The Company recognized impairment losses of \$54 thousand on equipment in the three and six months ending June 30, 2019.
+An impairment loss would be recognized when estimated future cash flows expected to result from the use of the asset and its eventual disposition are less than the carrying amount of the asset.
+The Company recognized impairment losses of zero and \$54 thousand on equipment in the three and nine months ending September 30, 2019, respectively.